 Just to recap.
 Here is how signup process looks in steps:

 Login operation consists of 2 phases: pre-login and login itself.
 App issues request to the server for pre-login and sends only entered email address.
 Server looks up email address in the database and if found returns salt which is required for the app to generate login token.
 Then app generates login token using Argon2 with moderate difficulty and passing to it entered password and salt received from server.
 After that app issues second request to login sending email and generated login token.
 Server hashes login token using SHA512 PBKDF2 and Salt2 (previously saved during the signup process, see Sign Up section).
 Then it compares that with the value stored in the database and if they match then login is allowed and server issues device specific authentication token.
 Login response from the server will also include key bundle.
 Key bundle will contain encrypted private key if user have backed it up during the signup process.
 App receives key bundle, decrypts private key and reencrypts it with key derived from a password using interactive Argon2 and saves it to the app’s private storage for fast unlocking.

-When user enables fingerprint authentication, app generates 256 bit key and encrypts user’s password with that key using AES256 with PKCS7 padding.
-Then it stores that key into Android’s secure keystore which unlocks only by using fingerprint.
+When user enables biometric authentication, app generates 256 bit key and encrypts user’s password with that key using AES256 with PKCS7 padding.
+Then it stores that key into Android’s secure keystore which unlocks only by using biometrics.
 After that app stores encrypted password in the shared preferences.
-Upon unlock app presents a dialog to touch the fingerprint sensor, which unlocks the keystore, which gives ability to decrypt stored encrypted password.
+Upon unlock app presents a dialog to touch the fingerprint sensor or present a face, which unlocks the keystore, which gives ability to decrypt stored encrypted password.
 After decrypting password process continues as if user entered password manually.
 Newer android devices have a separate hardware security module for keystore and thus are more secure.

 Each file encrypted by Stingle Photos has a defined internal structure.

 Let’s talk about each field in more detail.